 Once Construction of public infrastructure is completed, a walk-through will be conducted by the City Engineer with authorized representative(s).
 During the inspections, a punch-list will be created and must be completed.
 At the completion of all items on the punch-list, a 2 year maintenance bond must be Filed in accordance with approved Public Improvement Plan Agreement.
 A letter shall be submitted to the City from the Applicants engineer certifying that the improvements were built in accordance with the approved Public Improvement Plan.
-A letter of concurrence will be issued by the City Engineer stating that the improvement Plan, after which a Final Plat can be submitted to the City in accordance with Section 1.3.003 - Final Plat.
+A letter of concurrence will be issued by the City Engineer stating that the improvements were built in accordance with the approved Public Improvement Plan, after which a Final Plat can be submitted to the City in accordance with Section 1.3.003 - Final Plat.
 Approval of a Final Plat constitutes acceptance of the infrastructure by the City.